Cocopyth/AMFTravellingWave/README.md

 ## Flow analysis

-- All the code related to flow analysis can be found in #TODO
+- All the code related to flow analysis can be found in `flow_analysis`.
+Readme tutorials are provided to reproduce the main steps.

+## Network efficiency and BAS extraction
+- This code is made in matlab, scripts and readme are provided in `Figure_plots/Fig4` folder

+## DAPI staining nuclei analysis

+- All the code related to extracting nuclear density from images can be found in `flow_analysis`.
+Readme tutorials are provided to reproduce the main steps.
 ## Demo notebooks
 Example of code showing network manipulation is provided in `test/test_network.ipynb`.
 It requires test data that can be downloaded [here](https://figshare.com/articles/dataset/Untitled_Item/23902032) to run.